 The vast majority of personal data we hold is given to us directly by our supporters, customers, clients and volunteers in the course of them interacting with our services, websites, or fundraising activities.
-We may also receive your personal information when you donate to PDSA through third party services such as Just Giving, Virgin Money Giving, or BT Donate.
+We may also receive your personal information when you donate to PDSA through third party services such as Just Giving and Virgin Money Giving Donate.

 We may occasionally use external lead generation organisations to provide us with the contact details of people who have expressed an interest in PDSA and have agreed to receive communications from PDSA.

 In some situations we may update our supporters, clients and volunteers personal information using other agencies; for example, to check we have a valid and deliverable postal address, or to check if you are on the telephone preference service or fundraising preference service.

 PDSA uses the Mosaic postcode-based segmentation tool from Experian Ltd to understand the demographic make-up of geographical areas of the UK.
 This allows us to get a better understanding of the types of people who live in different parts of the country.
 This is used to help identify areas in most need for planning purposes relating to our charitable veterinary services, as well as identifying new locations for our charity shops.
 It also helps us to target and tailor our marketing communications to different audiences, which in turn helps to improve the efficiency of our marketing and fundraising activities.